AdaCore/why3/doc/manpages.rst

         text command field and type the prover name followed by the time limit.

-    Transformations
+    :menuselection:`--> Transformations`
         gives access to all the known transformations.

-    Edit
+    :menuselection:`--> Edit`
         starts an editor on the selected task.

-        For automatic provers, this allows to see the file sent to the prover.
+        For automatic provers, this shows the file sent to the prover.

-        For interactive provers, this also allows to add or modify the corresponding proof script.
+        For interactive provers, this also makes it possible to add or modify the corresponding proof script.
 The modifications are saved, and can be retrieved later even if the goal was modified.

-    Replay valid obsolete proofs
+    :menuselection:`--> Replay valid obsolete proofs`
         replays all the obsolete proofs below the current node whose former state was Valid.

-    Replay all obsolete proofs
+    :menuselection:`--> Replay all obsolete proofs`
         replays all the obsolete proofs below the current node.

-    Clean
+    :menuselection:`--> Clean node`
-        removes any unsuccessful proof attempt for which there is another successful proof attempt for the same goal
+        removes any unsuccessful proof attempt for which there is another successful proof attempt for the same goal.

-    Remove
+    :menuselection:`--> Remove node`
         removes a proof attempt or a transformation.

-    Mark obsolete
+    :menuselection:`--> Mark obsolete`
         marks all the proof as obsolete.
-This allows to replay every proof.
+This makes it possible to replay every proof.

-    Interrupt
+    :menuselection:`--> Interrupt`
         cancels all the proof attempts currently scheduled or running.

-    Bisect
+    :menuselection:`--> Bisect`
         performs a reduction of the context for the the current selected proof attempt, which must be a Valid one.

-    Focus
+    :menuselection:`--> Focus`
-        focus the tree session view to the current node
+        focus the tree session view to the current node.

-    Unfocus
+    :menuselection:`--> Unfocus`
-        undoes the Focus action
+        undoes the Focus action.

-    Copy
+    :menuselection:`--> Copy`
-        Marks of proof sub-tree for copy/past action
+        marks the proof sub-tree for copy/past action.

-    Paste
+    :menuselection:`--> Paste`
-        Paste the previously selected sub-tree under the current node
+        pastes the previously selected sub-tree under the current node.

-Menu *View*
+Menu :menuselection:`View`
-    Enlarge font
+    :menuselection:`--> Enlarge font`
-        selects a large font
+        selects a large font.

-    Reduce font
+    :menuselection:`--> Reduce font`
-        selects a smaller font
+        selects a smaller font.

-    Collapse proved goals
+    :menuselection:`--> Collapse proved goals`
         closes all the rows of the tree view that are proved.

-    Expand All
+    :menuselection:`--> Expand All`
         expands all the rows of the tree view.

-    Collapse under node
+    :menuselection:`--> Collapse under node`
         closes all the rows of the tree view under the given node that are proved.

-    Expand below node
+    :menuselection:`--> Expand below node`
-        expands the children below the current node
+        expands the children below the current node.

-    Expand all below node
+    :menuselection:`--> Expand all below node`
-        expands the whole subtree of the current node
+        expands the whole subtree of the current node.

-    Go to parent node
+    :menuselection:`--> Go to parent node`
-        move to the parent of the current node
+        moves to the parent of the current node.

-    Go to first child
+    :menuselection:`--> Go to first child`
-        mode to the first child of the current node
+        moves to the first child of the current node.

-    Select next unproven goal
+    :menuselection:`--> Select next unproven goal`
-        go to the next unproven goal after the current node
+        moves to the next unproven goal after the current node.

-Menu *Help*
+Menu :menuselection:`Help`
-    Legend
+    :menuselection:`--> Legend`
-        Explanations of the meaning of the various icons
+        explains the meaning of the various icons.

-    About
+    :menuselection:`--> About`
-        some information about this software.
+        gives some information about this software.

 Command-line interface
 ~~~~~~~~~~~~~~~~~~~~~~